 Only one memory lingers as an indication that Grandpa and Grandma had money.
 Grandpa and I had just sat down for lunch at the kitchen table, and Grandma walked in from getting the mail.
 She handed Grandpa a piece of paper, which in hindsight was an investment statement, and said, “Well, you’re half of a millionaire.”

-Grandma probably didn’t know I was listening (Note: She is still with us, so I will have to ask her soon if she remembers this story).
+Grandma probably didn’t know I was listening.
 Without knowing for sure, I suspect that Grandma was being modest.
 I am confident that their investments represented only a portion of their assets.
 I was likely being thrown off the trail of two Secret Millionaires!

 The Fruits of Their Labors

 Among many the many benefits of their financial wisdom, Grandma and Grandpa were: